EVerest/EVerest/docs/general/02_quick_start_guide.rst

 ------------------------------------

-To be able to build EVerest with ISO 15118 capability, you will have to install the needed requirements for Josev:
+To be able to build EVerest with ISO 15118 capability, you will have to install the requirements for Josev:

 .. code-block:: bash